Uber submits appeal to regain London taxi licence

 LONDON, Dec 13 (Reuters) - Uber submitted an appeal on Friday against a decision by London's transport regulator to strip the taxi app of its right to operate in one its most important markets, setting up a potentially lengthy legal process during which it can continue to take rides.

-Last month, Transport for London (TfL) refused to grant the Silicon Valley-based company a new licence due to what it called a "pattern of failures" on safety and security, the latest stage of a long-running battle with the authorities.
+Transport for London (TfL) refused to grant the Silicon Valley-based company a new licence in November due to what it called a "pattern of failures" on safety and security, the latest stage of a long-running battle with the authorities.

-Uber, which was also denied a licence by TfL in 2017 before a judge restored it on a probationary basis, said it had changed its business model over the last two years and would go further, as it lodged its appeal at Westminster Magistrates' Court.
+Uber, which was also denied a licence by TfL in 2017 before a judge restored it on a probationary basis, said it had changed its business model over the last two years and would go further.

+"Safety is our top priority which is why we have robust systems and processes in place," said Uber's Northern and Eastern Europe boss Jamie Heywood.

 (Reporting by Costas Pitas; editing by Stephen Addison)